CSCS

 Take a long step forward into a lunge position.

-Keep the torso upright.
+Keep your torso upright.

 Forward lunge (fencer)